hscstudio/backbone/README.md

   <li>Most mobile browsers</li>
 </ul>

-Note that IE 8 and older browsers will fail to load 'less.min.js'.
-Once all LESS files have been compiled to CSS and your workflow is in production mode it will work correctly.
+Note that IE 8 and older browsers will fail to load 'less.js' in this demo.
+Once your project is completed, compile all LESS files to CSS and set your project to production, only using LESS for development purposes.

 Author